nggit/awaiter/README.md

 # ...
 ```
 ## But I want a thread pool?
-We provide the `asyncutor.MultiThreadExecutor` helper.
+We provide the `awaiter.MultiThreadExecutor` helper.

 It has a thread pool-like approach and is more suitable for use as a single, persistent object: